-'IDEAS' will be an open everyone has the opportunity to help shape the future of The by voting, commenting and Salvation Army by taking your great ideas from ideation stage through to implementation.
+"Innovation starts with great ideas," said Chief Secretary Colonel Mark Campbell.
+"Salvos IDEAS is a new ideas-sharing platform where everyone has the opportunity to help shape the future of The Salvation Army by taking your great ideas from ideation stage through to implementation.

-"We need people who have "Innovation starts with great an idea that can impact their community, corps or workplace to bring their ideas and submit them on the ideas platform.
-We
+"We need people who have an idea that can impact their community, corps or workplace to bring their ideas and submit them on the ideas platform.
+We then need everyone else to come and help develop these ideas by voting, commenting and subscribing.
+We need everyone involved, so join the IDEAS crowd.
+The ideas that achieve the greatest support through voting will progress to the next stage of development called the 'redemptive design lab'.